grpc/proposal/A74-xds-config-tears.md

 an attribute, so that the LB policies can use the cluster data.
-Note that we cannot simply pass the data via the cds LB policy's JSON config, because we need this to work in cases where the cluster is determined dynamically, such as where a route uses a ClusterSpecifierPlugin, in which case the LB policy's config comes from the ClusterSpecifierPlugin, not from the xds resolver.
+Note that we cannot simply pass the data via the cds LB policy's JSON config, because we need this to work in cases where the cluster is determined dynamically, such as where a route uses a ClusterSpecifierPlugin, in which case the cds LB policy's config comes from the ClusterSpecifierPlugin, not from the xds resolver.
 (We have some internal functionality that uses this, not something that has been documented in a public gRFC.)